biddy1618/askchatbot/README-deployment-docker-compose.md

 cd <project-root>

 #
-# Edit the file: ./actions/credentials_elasticsearch.yml
-# Select the correct Ipv4 for the elasticsearch host!
+# Edit the file: ./actions/credentials_elasticsearch.yml > select the correct elasticsearch host!
-# Notes:
-#  - arjaan-Kudu : IPv4 = 192.168.1.6
-#  - ec2 instance: IPv4 = 10.1.100.167
-hosts:
-    - host: 10.1.100.167

-# index name of ipmdata queries
-ipmdata-index-name: "ipmdata"

 # Edit the file: ./actions/actions_config.py
 #  (-) If Rasa X is not deployed in same docker network, you can set rasa_x_host here.
 #

 # Build the image
-# Option 1: using docker-compose
 sudo docker-compose build
-# Option 2: using docker
-sudo docker build . -t askchatbot-action-server:0.0.1

-# quickly test that it comes up ok
+# To quickly test that the container starts up
+# TODO: use external IP for --add-host: 34.211.141.190
 sudo docker run -p 5055:5055 --add-host ask-chat-db-dev.i.eduworks.com:10.1.100.49 askchatbot-action-server:0.0.1

 curl http://<hostname>:5055/actions